Left MELTS DOWN Over Vance UK Visit, Gen Z British Want TRUMP Over FARAGE ft. Connor Tomlinson

 She's also late to every single meeting.

-Like she runs on joke, what my wife joked because she was slightly late down the aisle.
+What my wife joked because she was slightly late down the aisle.

-That sounds quite funny.
+That sounded quite funny.

 So she's going to be gone, probably replaced by Robert Jenrick.